 Note: the variations made with sour cream should keep until the expiration date on the sour cream.

 1/4 c. mayonnaise

 Add above ingredients to 1 c. of the basic dressing.
-Stir with whisk to combine.
+Stir with a whisk to combine.
 Store in refrigerator.
 Keeps for about 6 weeks.
 Makes about 1 1/4 c.